Professor; Program Chair TESOL/TFL

 Considers issues in language assessment including reliability, validity, test bias, and authenticity.
 Examines differences and similarities among placement, proficiency, achievement, aptitude, and performance testing.
 Explores alternative evaluation procedures.
 Prepares students to evaluate tests and to develop original language tests.
 Prerequisites: Language Analysis and Educational Research Methods.

-Provides language teachers with the skills and knowledge necessary to meet the challenges of supervision.
-Examines current models of, and research on, language teacher supervision.
+This seminar provides language teachers with the skills and knowledge necessary to meet the challenges of becoming language teacher supervisors.
+It examines current models of, and research on, language teacher supervision.
 Students practice observing teachers and conducting post-observation conferences, developing their ability to provide professional feedback, differentiate between evaluative and developmental supervision, and examine the variables related to working with teachers in a variety of specific contexts.

 Areas of Interest